aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/add-ellipse/_index.md

 ---
-title: How to create PostScript ellipse in Java with Aspose.Page
+title: Set paint color to draw PostScript ellipse in Java
 linktitle: Add Ellipse in Java PostScript
 second_title: Aspose.Page Java API
-description: Learn how to create PostScript ellipse in Java using Aspose.Page.
-This step‑by‑step guide shows you how to fill ellipse with color and draw ellipse using Java.
+description: Learn how to set paint color and create a PostScript ellipse in Java using Aspose.Page.
+This guide shows how to fill ellipse Java, draw ellipse outline, and set stroke thickness.
 weight: 10
 url: /java/postscript-shapes/add-ellipse/
-date: 2025-12-11
+date: 2026-02-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to create PostScript ellipse in Java with Aspose.Page
+# Set paint color to draw PostScript ellipse in Java

 ## Introduction
-Creating a **PostScript ellipse** programmatically gives you fine‑grained control over vector graphics in reports, invoices, or any printable document.
-In this tutorial you’ll learn how to **create PostScript ellipse** shapes using the Aspose.Page for Java library, fill an ellipse with color, and draw an ellipse outline.
-By the end you’ll be ready to embed custom graphics directly into your PostScript output.
+If you need to **set paint color** while drawing vector graphics, the Aspose.Page for Java library gives you full control over every stroke and fill.
+In this tutorial you’ll discover how to **set paint color**, **fill ellipse Java**, and **draw ellipse outline** using a simple, step‑by‑step approach.
+By the end, you’ll be able to add high‑quality PostScript ellipses to invoices, reports, or any printable document.

 ## Quick Answers
 - **What library is best for drawing PostScript graphics in Java?** Aspose.Page for Java.